 Allocate Cookies and Rewards in eBudde

-The end of the cookie season means no more Girl Scout Cookies, so you’ll want to make sure your Troop Order line totals zero before the sale ends.
+The end of the cookie season means no more Girl Scout Cookies, so you’ll want to make sure your Troop Order line totals zero before the program ends.
 Verify that all cookies ordered and delivered to the troop have been completely allocated to a girl.
 If you transferred any cookies, either within your troop or between other troops, you’ll also need to record those transfers in eBudde.
-Don’t forget to check that all Gift of Caring donations, whether Food Bank (GOCFB) or Military (GOCM), have been recorded and allocated to girls as well so they receive credit.
+Don’t forget to check that all Care to Share donations, whether Food Bank or Military, have been recorded and allocated to girls as well so they receive credit.

 Using those handy Girl and Parent Responsibility Agreements that your troop members completed, designate each girl’s earned rewards based on her individual choice listed on the Agreement.
 Even if your Older Girl Troop has opted-out of rewards, you still need to confirm the patches shown for each girl – just click the “Fill Out” button under the Rewards tab in eBudde and select the “Submit Reward Order”.